Akashdip-N/NASA-API-Explorer/README.md

 ### Hosting the backend (Render.com)
    ✅ Create an account on [Render](https://render.com/).
-   </br>✅ Create a new `Web Serive` project on `Render.com` for the backend.
+   </br>✅ Create a new `Web Service` project on `Render.com` for the backend.
    </br>✅ Either copy the `GitHub` repository link or go with the forked repository and link it to the `Render` project.
-   </br>✅ Make sure to select the correct branch i.e. `Backend-deployment` and copy all the environment variables from the `.env` file in the `backend/` directory from your local deployed settings and paste them into the `Render` project environment variables section.
+   </br>✅ Make sure to select the correct branch, i.e. `Backend-deployment`, and copy all the environment variables from the `.env` file in the `backend/` directory from your local deployed settings and paste them into the `Render` project environment variables section.
    </br>✅ Set the `Start Command` to `node index.js` if it is not set automatically in the Render project settings.
    </br>✅ Click on the `Deploy Web Service` button to deploy the backend.
-   </br>✅ After the backend is deployed, you will get a URL for the backend, copy that URL as you will need it for the frontend deployment.
+   </br>✅ After the backend is deployed, you will get a URL for the backend; copy that URL as you will need it for the frontend deployment.

    ### Hosting the frontend (Vercel.com)
    ✅ Create an account on [Vercel](https://vercel.com/).
    </br>✅ Create a new project on `Vercel` for the frontend using the forked repository.
    </br>✅ Choose the `Import Project` option and select the forked repository.
-   </br>✅ Make sure to select the correct directory i.e. `frontend/` and press on continue.
+   </br>✅ Make sure to choose the correct directory, i.e. `frontend/` and press continue.
    </br>✅ In the `Environment Variables` section, set the `API_URL` variable to the URL of the deployed backend, e.g., `https://your-backend-url.onrender.com`.
    </br>✅ Click on the `Deploy` button to deploy the frontend.
    </br>✅ After the frontend is deployed, you will get a URL for the frontend, which you can use to access the application.